 Je t’aime, je t’aime

 A suicidal man (Claude Rich) is chosen by a team of scientists to test their time machine.
 A malfunction traps him in his past where he is forced to relive a succession of his own fragmented and eventually tragic memories.
-Resnais’ ultimate exploration of time, memory, and the imagination is not only one of the most experimental mainstream feature films ever made but also one of the most affecting.
+Resnais’ ultimate exploration of time, memory, and the imagination is not only one of the most experimental mainstream feature films ever made but also one of the most moving.